AnastasiaRomanova-GIT/VousataAgama/README.md

 - 👋 Hi, I’m @VousataAgama
 - 👀 I’m interested in data visualisation, generative art and data art
 - 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on whatever from p.3
+- 💞️ I’m looking collaboration on whatever from p.3.
+But I am slow and badly predictable
 - 📫 How to reach me? would be quite happy to reach myself too, but still did not find an anwer to this qustiun

 <!---